Data Wrangling Basics

 df_sorted.head()

-Here, we compute the mean petal_area per species.
+Here, we compute summary measurements by species.

 grouped = (

-.agg(mean_petal_area=("petal_area", "mean"),
+mean_petal_area=("petal_area", "mean"),

-mean_sepal_length=("sepal_length", "mean"))
+mean_sepal_length=("sepal_length", "mean"),

 .reset_index()